ThomasSedlmeyr/PSEMolDyn_GroupG/README.md

       * objectSpecificFormat :
         * for Cuboid : particles per dimension, e.g. "8,8,1"
         * for Tetrahedron : numberParticles per edge, e.g. "15"
-        * for Sphere : TODO
+        * for Sphere : radius

 * optional : when performing a
   * Gravitation Simulation : tags in paramsLJ and boundaryConditions can all be put to 0, particlesLJ can be left empty